Skip to main content

 Can I edit a generated fitness test before publishing?

 Yes.
-Each guardrail entry is fully editable.
+Each check entry is fully editable.
 You can modify the fitness test command, the description, the pattern, and the fix before publishing.
 You can also download the script and test it locally first.

 Will publishing overwrite hand-written fitness tests?